hornos/gridhowto/README.md

     eth2 mpi      10.3.0.0/16
     ethX external ?

 The network configuration is found in `network.yml`.
 Each network interface can be a bond.
 On high-performance systems storage and mpi is InfiniBand or other high-speed network.
 If you have less than 4 interfaces use alias networks.
-Note that
+Separate external network form the others.

-### Root servers in VirtualBox
+### Root Servers in VirtualBox
 You can make a virtual infrastructure in VirtualBox.
 Create the following virtual networks:

     Network   VBox Net IPv4 Addr  Mask DHCP